Publications and publication types

 element are available to the <para>

-elements are not display in the ToC by default and when displayed their content is always truncated.
+elements aren’t displayed in the ToC by default, and when displayed, their content is always truncated.

 References document type

-Although it is not mandatory, the references document type is the logical choice for the document-type of a publication root.
+Although it’s not mandatory, the references document type is the logical choice for the document-type of a publication root.

 Table of Contents (ToC)